nkoster/runfaas/README.md

 ```

 The server will detect changes inside the **functions/** directory,
-and will reload whenever new functions are added or when old functions are removed. (experimental)
+and will reload whenever new functions are added or when old functions are removed.

 If you like, you can disable the authentication part by adding the following line to your **.env** file: